The Trademarks Law Review: Russia

 Certification marks have nothing to do with IP objects.
 However, a certification mark can be registered as a trademark if it meets registrability requirements and is not in conflict with third-party rights.

-On 27 July 2020, the Amendments to Part IV of the Civil Code of the Russian Federation came into force.
-Now, individuals, legal entities and associations will have the opportunity to register geographical indications (GI) – designations that make it possible to identify a product as originating from the territory of a geographical area, with a certain quality, reputation or any other features of the product being largely determined by its geographical origin.
+On 27 July 2020, the amendments to Part IV of the Civil Code of the Russian Federation came into force.
+Now, individuals, legal entities and associations will have the opportunity to register geographical indications (GIs) – designations that make it possible to identify a product as originating from the territory of a geographical area, with a certain quality, reputation or any other features of the product being largely determined by its geographical origin.

-In fact, GI is the object, which is close to Appellation of Origin (AO).
+In fact, GI is the object, which is close to appellation of origin (AO).
 It is also a means of product individualisation and serves to designate a product whose characteristics are associated with its geographical origin.
-However, the difference lies with a less stringent requirement in relation to characteristics of goods: if AO is used for goods whose properties are 'exclusively or mainly' determined by their geographical origin, namely by natural or human factors of the corresponding geographical area, then the properties of the goods, for which GIs are used are only 'significantly' associated with the respective geographical features.
+However, the difference lies with a less stringent requirement in relation to characteristics of goods: if AO is used for goods whose properties are 'exclusively or mainly' determined by their geographical origin, namely by natural or human factors of the corresponding geographical area, then the properties of the goods for which GIs are used are only 'significantly' associated with the respective geographical features.